SayedTahsin/Protocols/protocols/http/http.md

 ### TLS (Transport Layer Security)

 TLS is the encryption protocol used to secure communication over networks.
-It’s the successor to SSL (more secure and modern).It's what powers HTTPS, FTPS, SMTP over TLS, etc.
+It’s the successor to SSL (more secure and modern).It's what powers HTTPS, FTPS, SMTP, etc.
 TLS handles:

 - Handshakes